singh1114/best/_posts/2020-04-03-guide-to-decision-regression-trees.md

 {% include math.html math_code="$\{X|X_j < S\} and\ \{X|X_j \geq S\}$" %}

-leads to maximum reduction in the RSS.
+leads to the maximum reduction in the RSS.

 So, the equation that we want to minimize is,